HeliosMinecraft/HeliosClient/README.md

 ## Known issues

 - Unfinished/placeholder modules.
-- When new features are added, a crash is caused by an incomplete config file.
-- Non functional config system.

 ## Contributing

-If you want to contribute to this project, look into the [`CONTRIBUTING.md`](https://github.com/HeliosClient/HeliosClient/blob/main/CONTRIBUTING.md) file for more detail.
+If you want to contribute to this project, look into the [`CONTRIBUTING.md`](https://github.com/HeliosMinecraft/HeliosClient/blob/main/CONTRIBUTING.md) file for more detail.

 ## Contributors